thecodersguild/javascript-task-runners-for-wordpress/README.md

-# Using JavaScript Task Runners for WordPress Development
+# Using Task Runners for WordPress Development
+JavaScript task runner allow formatting using SCSS because they compile to CSS, among other things that task runners can do.